Quibble7s/car-brand-api/README.md

 - Restore all the packages.
 - Run the application.

 Migrations will be applied automatically if necessary when the app runs.
-This will create the database, tables and seed them with data.
+This will create the database, tables, and seed them with data.

 ## Endpoints
 ### brands